mekise/locale-fix-ordering/README.md

 LC_COLLATE=en_US_mks.utf8
 ```

-- reboot the system (depending on the system, logging off probably will not be enough).
+- finally, reboot the system (depending on the system, logging off probably will not be enough).